selfrefactor/rambda/README.md

 <summary>9 failed <italic>Ramda.clone</italic> specs

-> :boom: Reason for the failure: rambda method work only with objects and arrays
+> Reason for the failure: rambda method work only with objects and arrays

-:boom: Reason for the failure: rambda method work only with objects and arrays
 </summary>

 ```javascript